Things To Do In Dubai

 A place to go if you like to shop, sunbathe, and swim.
 There are many restaurants and cafes for dining overlooking the sea.
 In the winter, it is nice to for lazy strolls and to snap pictures.

-15. Quranic Park – Curating the history
+15. Quranic Park – Curating the History

 The Quranic Park highlights the message of peace, love, and tolerance, which the Islamic faith emphasizes.